Saniya Sethi

 Motivation

-Incorporating point-based incentives through additional resources to enhance their knowledge for example could lead to increased interaction, encouraging engagement.
+Incorporating point-based incentives through additional resources to enhance their knowledge, for example, could lead to increased interaction, encouraging engagement.

 User Journey Map